seantarogers/EtwNServiceBus/README.md

 ## Consumer

-The Consumer project is a lightweight, multi-threaded, generic ETW Consumer and Controller.
-It is responsible for creating event stream sessions and then subscribing to them using the Reactive Extensions library.
-It can be configured to listen to create and subscribe to multiple event streams, which it will manage on different threads.
+The Consumer project is a lightweight, multi-threaded, generic ETW Consumer and ETW Controller.
+It is responsible for creating event stream sessions (Controller) and then subscribing to them using the Reactive Extensions library (Consumer).
+It can be configured to listen to create and subscribe to multiple event streams concurrently.
 It was written as a simple, modern and easy to deploy alternative to the Semantic Logging Application Block.

 ## Provider